 What are the Best Engagement Ring Settings for a Salt and Pepper Diamond?

-Unlike clear diamonds, salt and pepper diamond engagement rings do not focus on light refraction and prominent display.
+Unlike clear diamonds, salt and pepper diamonds engagement rings do not focus on light refraction and prominent display.
 Light and lustre do not affect salt and pepper diamonds as much as others.

 Instead, diamond settings for these gems emphasise security and durability due to their structural imperfections.